Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 How to Support Your LGBTQ+ Child: A Word To Parents

-Parents of LGBTQ+ individuals, regardless of their age, are in a unique position to prevent drug and alcohol abuse by fostering a strong sense of belonging and self-worth.
+Parents of LGBTQ+ individuals, regardless of their children’s age, are in a unique position.
+They can prevent drug and alcohol abuse by fostering a strong sense of belonging and self-worth.
 Here are three specific ways to offer support:

 Let your children know they are loved